-Picking melons can be tricky some times.
-Here a guide to picking the perfect melon every time.
+Picking melons can be tricky sometimes.
+Here is a guide to picking the perfect melon every time.
 How to harvest watermelon or cantaloupe from the garden!

 August is our favorite month in the garden.

-So now that I’m a pro at it (no I am not prideful), I thought I’d pass along what I have learned on picking melons.
-We only grow Watermelons and cantaloupe so I will pass along what I have learned on those and ask my readers to add some input on other types of melons.
+So now that I’m a pro at it (no I am not prideful), I thought I’d pass along what I have learned about picking melons.
+It is so hard to know when to pick melons but by following the tips below you will be picking the perfect melon each time!
+We only grow watermelon and cantaloupe so I will pass along what I have learned on those and ask my readers to add some input on other types of melons

 When this starts to happen keep an eye on them.
 Where the vine attaches to the melon will start to separate.

 The melon is ready when you give a gentle tug and the vine pulls free.
 If you tug and the vine holds on then give it another day and try again.

 The key is that the vine slips off with just a gentle tug.

 At this point, I usually then bring the melon inside and let it sit for a day or two on the counter, and then it’s perfect!